Best friends are fantastic!

 When your best friend tells you he/she believes in you it’s a great feeling.
 Your self-esteem skyrockets and you feel full of confidence, motivation, and hope.

 As I mentioned in an earlier post The Importance of Show and Tell in Relationships, telling people you love them is important.
 Showing them equally so.
 While lots of people say “I love you”, I firmly believe “I’m proud of you” is incredibly powerful.

 So let me ask you this.
-When was the last time your said to yourself, either out loud to inside your head, “I am proud of you” and really meant it.
+When was the last time you said to yourself, either out loud to inside your head, “I am proud of you” and really meant it?
 I don’t mean saying it affirmation style every day to try to make yourself believe it.

 If you can’t remember the last time you did this, it is time to start being more proud of yourself.

 While friendships are wonderful, they can also come with challenges particularly when people are struggling with feelings of envy or jealousy.

 Friends (yes even the best ones) can sometimes compete, compare and copy you.